Emurgo/yoroi-graphql-migration-backend/README.md

 <details>
   <summary>v2/txs/utxoAtPoint</summary>
-  This is endpoint is based on the current `/txs/utxoForAddresses`.
+  This endpoint is based on the current `/txs/utxoForAddresses`.
 It adds capabilities for passing a reference block and pagination information.

-  `referenceBlockHash` is optional and if not informed, the current latest block will be used.
-Passing the reference block basically means you are asking for a "snapshot" of how was the UTxO information for the given addresses up to that block, meaning UTxOs created in transactions from blocks after `referenceBlockHash` won't be included, but also that UTxOs spent only in blocks after `referenceBlockHash` will actually be included in the response.
+  This endpoint basically takes a "snapshot" of how was the UTxO information for the given addresses up to `referenceBlock`, meaning UTxOs created in transactions from blocks after `referenceBlockHash` won't be included, but also that UTxOs spent only in blocks after `referenceBlockHash` will actually be included in the response.

   OBS: we don't actually take snapshots, such information can be inferred from on-chain data.